mgoessen/tails-workshop/README.md

 On Windows and Mac, following the instructions on the [Pandoc installation page](https://pandoc.org/installing.html) should provide the necessary environnement.

-This repository is configured to automaticaly rebuild the last version of the document, using [travis](https://travis-ci.org).
+This repository is configured to automatically rebuild the last version of the document, using [travis](https://travis-ci.org).